Esteemed-Innovation/Esteemed-Innovation/CONTRIBUTING.md

 #### Class names
 Class names are written in UpperCamelCase.

 Class and interface names are typically nouns or noun phrases.
 Interface names may sometimes be adjectives or adjective phrases.
+Interface names do not start with `I`.

 Test classes are named statring with the name of the class they are testing, ending with `Test`.